 The High Environmental Value concerns the entire vineyard and attests that the elements of biodiversity are very much present on the property and that the pressure of agricultural practices on the environment is reduced to a minimum.

-It is based on performance indicators related to biodiversity, plant health strategy, fertilization and irrigation management.
+It is based on performance indicators related to biodiversity, plant health strategy and fertilization.

 Thus, the "HVE" logo directly affixed to our wines means that at least 95% of the raw materials used come from operations with a high environmental value.